 REFUGEE CRISIS IN AFGHANISTAN

 On August 15, 2021, the Taliban captured the capital city of Kabul, effectively taking control of the government of Afghanistan and sparking mass evacuations of international personnel and Afghan citizens.
-Thousands of Afghans at risk of retaliatory violence from the Taliban have been evacuated, including those who worked with the U.S. government and military.
+More than 120,000 Afghans at risk of retaliatory violence from the Taliban have been evacuated, including those who worked with the U.S. government and military.

-While this refugee crisis is rapidly evolving, International Institute of Los Angeles is working closely with the U.S. Committee for Refugees and Immigrants (USCRI) to coordinate the arrival and resettlement of Afghan refugees in Southern California.
-This is in addition to refugees from around the world whom we are already serving.
+International Institute of Los Angeles has been working closely with the U.S. Committee for Refugees and Immigrants (USCRI) to coordinate the arrival and resettlement of Afghans in Southern California.

-IILA’s current priorities are securing temporary and long-term housing for refugee families, identifying employment opportunities, and raising funds to assist families with their most urgent needs.
+IILA’s current priorities are securing long-term housing for families, identifying employment opportunities, and raising funds to assist families with their most urgent needs.
 We need your support more than ever to aid vulnerable families and individuals fleeing instability and the threat of violence.
 Act Now for Afghan Allies.

 OUR IMPACT BY THE NUMBERS

-Individuals resettled in Southern California by IILA since August 2021, including 30 Afghan Special Immigrant Visa (SIV) holders & 5 Afghan refugees.
+Individuals resettled in Southern California by IILA since August 2021, including Afghan Special Immigrant Visa (SIV) holders, refugees, and evacuees.

 Volunteer interest submissions received, including community members generously offering to host, volunteer, donate, and support our Afghan allies however they can.